Updated January 18, 2020.

 It means that you will need to meet the same high GDPR standards as before, only these will be enforced by the ICO in UK and are subject to their audits.

-Cookiebot scans your website and finds all cookies and similar trackers, then blocks everything until the end-users have given their consent to which data they will allow to be collected on your platform.
+Cookiebot CMP blocks it all until the end-users have given their consent to which data they will allow to be collected on your platform – as required by both the UK-GDPR and EU’s GDPR.

 The United Kingdom General Data Protection Regulation (UK-GDPR) is the UK’s data privacy law that governs the processing of personal data domestically.
 The UK-GDPR was drafted as a result of the UK leaving the EU, which resulted in the EU’s GDPR not applying domestically to the UK any longer.